What’s In YOUR Emergency Essentials Car Kit?

 What Should Be In Your Emergency Essentials Car Kit?

-There are many different lists you can find about what should be in your emergency essentials car kit.
-It’s important to change your kit by season, too.
+You can find many different lists of what should be in your emergency essentials car kit.
+It's important to change your kit by season, too.

 Regardless of season and environment, you want your emergency essentials car kit to cover all the basics: